Common questions relating to Clare Lease Extensions

-• I plan on buying a flat based in Clare.
-My offer is conditional upon a lease extension.
-The current owner’s conveyancing practitioners has served the Notice of Claim.
+• I plan on buying a flat located in Clare.
+My offer is subject to the lease extension.
+The flat owner’s property lawyers has given to the freeholder the Notice of Claim.
 Once this notice has been accepted by the freeholder, it is possible for the lessee to assign the benefit of that notice to me, the buyer, so that the buyer “stands in the shoes” of the Lessee, so to speak.
-I was wondering if this could be a problem for the mortgage lender Barclays .
+I was wondering if this could be a problem for the mortgage lender Nottingham Building Society.
 Moreover, which are the following lease extension steps to complete the purchase?

 • Other Topics